TimothyJao/image-slackbot/README.md

 6. Create a new heroku app by using ```heroku create [appname]```

 7. Login to your heroku dashboard, select this project, and go to settings.
 Click on __Reveal Config Vars__ and add the following key-value pairs as shown below.
+The SLACK_CHANNEL can be any channel in your workspace.

 <br />
 <br />